xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 $refreshToken = 'Enter the refresh token value here'

 $credential = Get-Credential
-$pcToken = New-PartnerAccessToken -RefreshToken $refreshToken -Resource https://api.partnercenter.microsoft.com -Credential $credential -ServicePrincipal
+$pcToken = New-PartnerAccessToken -RefreshToken $refreshToken -Resource https://api.partnercenter.microsoft.com -Credential $credential

 Connect-PartnerCenter -AccessToken $pcToken.AccessToken -AccessTokenExpiresOn $pcToken.ExpiresOn -ApplicationId $appId
 ```

 When the `Get-Credential` command is invoked, you are prompted to enter a username and password.
 Specify the application identifier as the username and the application secret as the password.
-When the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command is invoked, it requests a new access token using the specified refresh token from Azure Active Directory.
+When the [New-PartnerAccessToken](https://docs.microsoft.com/powershell/module/partnercenter/New-PartnerAccessToken) command is invoked, it requests a new access token using the specified refresh token from Azure Active Directory.
 That token is then used to connect to Partner Center.

-> [!NOTE]
-> The `ServicePrincipal` parameter is being used with the [New-PartnerAccessToken](https://docs.microsoft.com/en-us/powershell/module/partnercenter/New-PartnerAccessToken) command because an Azure AD application of type web/API is being used.
-This type of application requires that a client identifier and secret be included in the request for an access token.

-See [Partner Center PowerShell - Secure App Model](https://docs.microsoft.com/en-us/powershell/partnercenter/secure-app-model) for more information.
+See [Partner Center PowerShell - Secure App Model](https://docs.microsoft.com/powershell/partnercenter/secure-app-model) for more information.

 ---